More Than 200 Companies, All in One Place.

 Auto insurance is required in order to legally operate a vehicle in the state.
 These Texas minimum insurance requirements apply to all registered vehicles and must be maintained at all times to meet state‑required auto insurance in Texas laws.

 Additional coverage options are also available.
 Personal Injury Protection (PIP) helps pay for medical bills and certain lost wages for you and your passengers after an accident, regardless of fault.
-This coverage is typically included automatically unless it is declined in writing.
+Insurance companies in Texas must offer PIP insurance, which covers injury-related costs from a car accident.

 Uninsured/Underinsured Motorist (UM/UIM) coverage helps protect you if you are injured by a driver who has no insurance or not enough coverage to fully pay for damages.
 While optional, it is commonly chosen due to the financial risk posed by uninsured drivers.